RDFLib/prez/README.md

 Application logs use UTC timestamps followed by a structured JSON payload.
 Metric names include their representation: durations end in `_duration_ms`, byte sizes in `_size_bytes`, and cardinalities in `_count`.
 Request completion events separate downstream SPARQL wait time (`downstream_duration_ms`) from Prez processing time (`prez_duration_ms`).

+Prez configures handlers only for the `prez` logger and disables Uvicorn access logging when started through the bundled entry points.
+Other libraries therefore use the host's root logging configuration (or Python's unformatted `WARNING`+ fallback if none exists).
+Prez records propagate so embedding applications can capture them; a host that also installs root handlers should set `logging.getLogger("prez").propagate = False` after startup to avoid duplicate output.

+With `LOG_OUTPUT=file` or `both`, each startup creates `../logs/prez-<UTC timestamp>.log` relative to the current working directory.
+Prez does not rotate or remove these files, so deployments should provide external retention and rotation.

 #### Prez Metadata

 - **`PREZ_TITLE`**: Title for the Prez instance.
 Default is `"Prez"`.